 Because my surname isn’t Gracie and I didn’t start training when I was five, I’ve had to constantly and relentlessly search for supplemental training that will improve my game and allow me catch up with my Brazilian contemporaries.

-Of all the additional systems and methods I’ve used to improve my jiu jitsu ability, I consider yoga to be by far the most effective.
+As I mentioned in the Spirit of Jiu Jitsu, of all the additional systems and methods I’ve used to improve my jiu jitsu ability, I consider yoga to be by far the most effective.
 So much so, that I’ve eliminated almost all other supplemental training from my regime.
 This includes, kettlebell training, olympic lifting, swimming and rock climbing.
 I’m not claiming these aren’t great ways to improve your jiu jitsu.
 I’m saying that, at this point, I get a far bigger return investing my limited time into the practise of yoga.

 The Gracie Connection

 At the very start of my grappling career one of the first videos I watched was ‘Choke’, the documentary about Rickson Gracie.
 I was completely blown away by the levels of grace, balance and power which Rickson brought to his practice of jiu jitsu.

 I was also astounded by the physical feats of breath control and balance that he displayed during his training sessions.
 I later found out that many of these were advanced yoga techniques, and realised that Rickson owed a large portion of his legendary abilities to his yoga prowess.

 This planted a seed in my mind, and although I didn’t take up yoga seriously until several years later, I instinctively knew that there was truth in it.

 What is Yoga?

 Yoga is a commonly used generic term for a collection of physical, mental, and spiritual disciplines which originated in India.
 It is an extremely complex and diverse system which embraces many different aspects of the human experience.